Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Constructing the Conflict Graph

 While it is obvious that we have to add candidates for flows in ReqF(\(p\)), we can also increase the set of candidates for flows in ActiveF(\(p\)) in \(\mathbf{G}(p')\).
+The larger cand(\(f,p'\)), the more of the solution space is covered, and the more alternatives for an active flow \enquote{to make way} for flow in ReqF(\(p\)) exist.
 Here, we add more configurations for each flow in ActiveF(\(p\)) when processing ReqF(\(p\)) until the configuration generator has traversed the \(\phi\)-range of a flow for the first time.
+After that point, new configurations for active flows are only added if the planner could not admit all flows from the previous request, i.e., a simple feedback loop controls the growth of the conflict graph.

+In principle, we are free to choose how we want to traverse the \(\phi\)-\(\pi\)-space when adding configurations to the conflict graph.
+This means, that the number of available configurations in the \(\phi\)-\(\pi\)-space is decoupled from the size of the conflict graph.
+For example, if we want a time resolution of \SI{1}{\nano\second} instead of \SI{1}{\micro\second}, we can scale \(\Delta \phi\) accordingly, e.g., instead of advancing three steps in the \(\phi\)-direction, we advance 3000 steps and end up with a similar sized conflict graph.

-After that point, new configurations for active flows are only added if the planner could not admit all flows from the previous request, i.e., a simple feedback loop controls the growth of the conflict-graph.
-The larger cand(\(f,p'\)) the more of the solution space is covered, and the more alternatives for an active flow \enquote{to make way} for flow in ReqF(\(p\)) exist.
-The planner could also add the additional configurations for flows in ActiveF(\(p\)) when idle, i.e., while no ReqF(\(p\)) has to be processed.
-Since the lifetime of active flows may differ, the planner should aim for balanced number of candidates per flow in the long-term.
+This decoupling is an important feature because the effort to add a single configuration \(c\) to \(\mathbf{G}(p')\) scales with the number of configurations \(\mathcal{V}\) already in the conflict graph (\(\mathscr{O}(\mathcal{V})\)) since we have to check for each existing configuration already in \(\mathbf{G}(p')\) whether it conflicts with \(c\).
+However, we do \emph{not} have to pay the \emph{total} cost of constructing a conflict graph with \(\mathcal{V}\) configurations, which scales with \(\mathscr{O}(\mathcal{V}^2)\).
+When constructing \(\mathbf{G}(p')\), we start with \(\mathbf{G}(p)\).
+Hence, the cost of adding a configuration effectively gets distributed over the lifetime of a flow.
+The planner could also add the additional configurations for flows in ActiveF(\(p\)) when idle, i.e., while no ReqF(\(p\)) has to be processed, to further accelerate the flow-request response time.
+Since the lifetime of active flows may differ, the planner should balance the number of candidates per flow in the long-term, e.g., by adding more configurations for younger flows.